ymunemasa/data-tutorials/tutorials/hortonworks/hello-hdp-an-introduction-to-hadoop/hello-hdp-section-2.md

 - For more details on HDFS: [http://hortonworks.com/hadoop/hdfs/](http://hortonworks.com/hadoop/hdfs/)

-With [next generation HDFS data architecture](http://hortonworks.com/blog/hdfs-2-0-next-generation-architecture/) that comes with HDP 2.0, HDFS has evolved to provide [automated failure](http://hortonworks.com/blog/namenode-high-availability-in-hdp-2-0/) with a hot standby, with full stack resiliency.
+With the [next generation HDFS data architecture](http://hortonworks.com/blog/hdfs-2-0-next-generation-architecture/) that comes with HDP 2.4, HDFS has evolved to provide [automated failure](http://hortonworks.com/blog/namenode-high-availability-in-hdp-2-0/) with a hot standby, with full stack resiliency.
 Please spare some time to go through this video for more clarity on HDFS.

 <iframe width="500" height="281" src="https://www.youtube.com/embed/1_ly9dZnmWc?feature=oembed&amp;enablejsapi=1" frameborder="0" allowfullscreen="" id="player1"></iframe>